-Mevis Clarck serves as the accounting coordinator for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
-In this capacity, Clarck coordinates accounts payable systems and provides accounting support to the global programs department, accounting managers and the director of finance and administration.
+Mevis Clarck serves as the accounts payable manager for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn, sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
+In this capacity, Clarck oversees accounts payable systems and provides accounting support to the global programs department and the director of finance and administration.

-Prior to the Council, Clarck worked for National Cooperative Business Association (NCBA) as an accounting assistant.
-In this capacity she monitored/reviewed project budgets, ensured accuracy of bookkeeping and that the field financial report were consistent with USDA regulation.
+Clarck joined the Council in 2005 and rose to her current position in 2022.
+Prior to the Council, Clark worked for National Cooperative Business Association (NCBA) as an accounting assistant, where she monitored/reviewed project budgets, ensured accuracy of bookkeeping and that the field financial report were consistent with USDA regulation.

 She also previously served as staff accountant and international accountant for National Democratic Institute (NDI) where she was responsible for 13 international projects in two regions, Southeastern Africa and Latin America/Caribbean, monitoring and ensuring in-country practices were consistent with NDI polices and USAID Regulation.

 Clarck holds a bachelor’s of science in accounting from Instituto Guaymuras Honduras.